orjan/NinjaBone/README.markdown

 - Very easy to integrate in the website
 - Support for multiple databases

-I don't think that this profile will replace profilers like Überproof or .dottrace but it give a quick hint if the page is kosher.
+I don't think that this profile will replace profilers like Uberproof or .dottrace but it give a quick hint if the page is kosher.